jonlpersson/ed-latimore/site/_drafts/derma-roller-for-hair-my-experience-and-the-science-breakdown.md

 ## What to look for in a derma roller

 I have no particular loyalty to any one derma roller.
-Here is the link to the one I use, but as long as they meet the following criteria, any derma roller will do.
+Here is the link to the one I use, but as long as they meet the following criteria, any derma roller will do. \[[Microneedle Roller with 540, 1.5mm Titanium Needles](https://amzn.to/3GvZ4PW)\]

 There are only 2 things you need to look for when picking on a derma roller.&nbsp;